Welcome

 Learning Outcomes

 This article explains how to apply the SRA Principle to act in each client’s best interests within legal practice.
 You will learn what this duty requires, when it is limited by other duties, and how to identify and deal with both conflict of interest and own interest conflict issues.
-The article provides definitions, example scenarios, and clear revision points for SQE2 exam preparation.
+The article provides definitions, example scenarios, and clear revision points for SQE2 exam preparation, including how the duty interacts with confidentiality and disclosure, the two conflict exceptions in the SRA Code, and situations in which duties to the court or public interest override client interests.
+You will be able to distinguish non‑waivable own interest conflicts from client conflicts that may be acted upon only where strict conditions are met, recognise warning signs of undue influence and capacity issues, and understand when to withdraw or refer the client for independent advice.
+You will also consolidate practical competence points such as taking on only work within capability, using information barriers effectively, and handling errors without breaching duties.

 SQE2 Syllabus

-For SQE2, you are required to understand how and when the duty to act in the best interests of each client applies.
-Pay particular attention in your revision to:
+For SQE2, you are required to understand how and when the duty to act in the best interests of each client applies, with a focus on the following syllabus points:

 • identifying and dealing with an own interest conflict or a conflict of interest between clients, including when you must refuse to act